MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 - A OneNote notebook
 - Ties into other Office 365 apps such as Planner and Power BI

-When you create a team from an existing group, that group's membership, site, mailbox, and notebook are ported to Teams.
+When you create a team from an existing group, that group's membership, site, mailbox, and notebook are surfaced in Teams.
 Don't miss the new [org-wide team](create-an-org-wide-team.md), a special type of team that pulls in every user in your organization and keeps membership up to date with Active Directory as users join and leave the organization.

 To customize and extend Teams, add third-party apps through [apps, bots, & connectors](deploy-apps-microsoft-teams-landing-page.md).
 With Teams, you can include people from outside your organization by [adding them as a guest](guest-access.md) to a team or channel.
-As part of Office 365, Teams offers a robust [extensibility story](https://docs.microsoft.com/en-us/microsoftteams/platform) so you can build the teamwork hub you need for your organization.
+As part of Office 365, Teams offers a robust [development platform](https://docs.microsoft.com/en-us/microsoftteams/platform) so you can build the teamwork hub you need for your organization.

 ![Teams desktop app and mobile app](media/teams-overview-hub.png)

-Teams is the primary client for intelligent communications in Office 365, eventually replacing Skype for Business Online.
-To learn more about the new features coming to Teams, see the [Microsoft 365 Roadmap](http://aka.ms/O365Roadmap).
-To complement persistent chat and messaging capabilities, Teams offers a comprehensive meeting and calling experience, with built-in, fully integrated voice and video.
-Check out [Teams is now a complete meeting and calling solution](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Microsoft-Teams-is-now-a-complete-meeting-and-calling-solution/ba-p/236042) in the Microsoft Teams Blog.

 ## Managing Teams